kpoxo6op/soyspray/README.md

 Check how to pin nginx to `192.168.1.120` to metalLB so nothing else takes its address

 Check if Pi Hole blocks ADs.

+Can't login to ArgoCD this time.
+How ArgoCD password is set?
+Workaround: run addons and expose argocd again.

 ## Backlog